To troubleshoot connectivity issues in Outlook, follow the steps listed below one by one and see if the problem persists after each step.

 If there is an improvement in Outlook performance in Online Mode, it means the Outlook local cache file (.OST) is corrupted.

 - You can recreate the profile.

 - You can delete and recreate the OST file.
 Read the Knowledge Base article on How To Create, Compact, Repair Or Delete Offline Folders (How To Rebuild OST File) for instructions.

 Note: you may need to reorganize your mailbox so that folders contain not more than 5000 items each.
-That is recommended by Microsoft and helps to improve Outlook perfromance.
+That is recommended by Microsoft and helps to improve Outlook performance.

 If the performance is better, disable the unnecessary Add-ins in Outlook.
 Read the Knowledge Base article on Body Of Messages Is Missing In My Outlook.
 What Do I Do? to find instructions on removing add-ins.

-- Run trace route to your proxy server.
-You may find correct proxy server address in HostPilot® Control Panel > Home > Exchange servers and settings.
+to your proxy server.
+You may find correct proxy server address in HostPilot > Home > Exchange servers and settings. traceroute

 If there are some asterisks (*) or the response time is > 200 ms within your network (first 2-3 hops), reboot your router or modem, and contact your ISP if necessary.
 If the asterisks appear beyond your Network, contact Support.